cdisc-org/cdisc-rules-engine/README.md

 ```
   -ca, --cache TEXT               Relative path to cache files containing pre
                                   loaded metadata and rules
   -ps, --pool-size INTEGER        Number of parallel processes for validation
+  -dep, --dotenv-path             Path to the .env file used to set environment variables.
   -d, --data TEXT                 Path to directory containing data files.
                                     DATA_DIR environment variable can be used to pass value.
   -dp, --dataset-path TEXT        Absolute path to dataset file.
 Can be specified multiple times.